-So what is a Curriculum Binder, you ask?
+So what is a teacher binder or Curriculum Binder, you ask?

 Well… simply put… it’s a place to store all that “stuff” that you, as a teacher, need!
 I’ve been using a Curriculum binder in various forms for about 4 years and it’s helped me stay much more organized!
 I’ve found that getting (and staying) organized is directly linked to having a place for things.
 If I have a place to keep it, then it stays organized.

 Believe me… it’s helpful!
-This is coming from someone who often puts down the stapler only to not be able to find it for at least 3 days… #canyourelate.
+This is coming from someone who often puts down the stapler only to not be able to find it for at least three days… #canyourelate.

 Before switching to this method, I used to use the “stick on the filing cabinet” system.
 This seemed to work for about 2 years… but I kept taking things off to use them and then misplacing them…

 I also like to keep them in one place so that when I’m planning at home, I can just grab the whole thing and work.
 No more digging through papers on my desk or on my cabinet. #happyteacher